ymolists/website/src/routes/blog/i-said-goodbye-to-local-development-and-so-can-you.md

 To illustrate this with an example, imagine you usually work with Java 8 and want to contribute to two open source projects.
 Project A requires Java 7, while project B only runs with Java 11.
 In order for you to contribute to these projects, you need to install a Java version manager and remember to switch Java version every time you change the project you work on.
 The exact same applies to databases (no need to install MySQL, MongoDB, Postgres, etc. locally), operating system libraries, anything you currently install locally.

-Let’s look at a day in the life of two developers and see how cloud-based development environments simplify workflows significantly.
+Let’s look at a day in the life of two developers and see how cloud-based developer environments simplify workflows significantly.

 ## Meet Alice and Bob

 Bob is like most of us, he works on a desktop or laptop where he installs development tools, clones git repositories and installs dependencies for the projects he works on.
 He may or may not have had a great onboarding experience 😉.
 Once every so often, Bob is required to upgrade his tools and dependencies, a task he dreads because upgrading the version of an installed programming language may impact projects that are not compatible with that newer version.
 With every new version he installs, his cognitive load increases as he needs to remember to switch to the correct version based on the project he works on.
 Bob is very, very careful in the way he treats his computer because he really doesn’t want it to break… Just imagine setting everything up again from scratch 😱.

 **Alice is not like Bob**, not anymore!
-Alice too lived a life like Bob where she carefully set up and maintained her local development environment over the lifetime of her laptop (we will talk about her experience when she gets a new laptop later).
+Alice too lived a life like Bob where she carefully set up and maintained her local developer environment over the lifetime of her laptop (we will talk about her experience when she gets a new laptop later).
 However, she has since realized there is a better way not only for herself, but for her entire team and anyone who contributes to their projects.

 > Alice no longer has any code on her computer, none whatsoever.
-She does that thanks to cloud-based, ephemeral development environments provided by www.gitpod.io.
+She does that thanks to cloud-based, ephemeral developer environments provided by www.gitpod.io.

 Let’s dive in and learn more about Bob and Alice and how you can turn yourself from being a traditional Bob to being a modern, efficient version of Alice 🥰.